 To achieve real competitive advantage, you must be able to develop intimate knowledge of the local environment and meet the requisite standards.
 Many companies, such as FedEx Express, already have documentation online to help companies build up their local knowledge on customs, but nothing beats visiting the country/territory itself.
 Are there any country/territory-specific events you could attend?
 Have you any contacts who could share relevant knowledge?
 Is there a local SME organisation you can join to get advice?

 Adopt a sustainable and controlled approach to growth

-Only take your product global when you feel comfortable doing so, and expand slowly, one country at a time.
+Only take your product global when you feel comfortable doing so, and expand slowly, one country/territory at a time.
 It’s important to adopt a sustainable and controlled approach to growth.

 Ensuring you’re 100% ready before entering new markets will enable you to better navigate customs and achieve real and lasting commercial success worldwide.

 5. Find a trusted global express transportation provider

 FedEx Express has a global network with outstanding local expertise.